 Having stand up paddled several times last year (and subsequently becoming a bit of a SUP obsessive), I was interested to see how different an inflatable board was to a hard board.
 I learnt Red Paddle Co’s boards are made using MSL Fusion technology to ensure they are lighter, and more durable than competitors.
 This also means they are easy to store (for those of us who live in flats and don’t have a loft or garage).
 Even better news, they are easy to transport with their innovative carry bag that doubles as a backpack or wheeled luggage.
 The bag has ample room for the board, pump and paddle and even has space for your personal gear too, so if you’re travelling abroad there’s no need for another suitcase or hefty airline fees as it counts as regular hold luggage.
 The SUP boards remain stiffer at lower pressures so it only takes a few minutes to unpack and inflate…making paddling to the local pub for a sundowner actually possible, even for city dwellers like myself!

-We unpacked, and inflated our boards in five minutes.
+We unpacked, got changed into our quality and affordable waterproof jackets and inflated our boards in just under five minutes.
 Our group of twelve was formed of mainly beginners, so after a safety briefing we had a short lesson in how to paddle, from Richard Harpham, experienced adventurer and director of Canoe Trail, an award winning family run business offering canoe and kayak adventures on the River Great Ouse.
 Richard would be our guide for the microadventure, and was also in charge of the all important snacks!

 Before long we had set off, and the group was slowly gliding along the scenic waterways of Bedford.
 The water was still so it was easy to relax and find your own rhythm whilst taking in the beautiful green surroundings.
 We paddled 4.5 miles along the river, stopping halfway for a snack break before continuing on to our woodland wild camp.
 Half the group had fallen in, including myself, but thankfully we had our changing robes (a complete game changer for anyone who does watersports or obstacle races, I loved mine so much I wore it to bed that night too!).